slegras/EBAI2017/hands-on/hands-on.md

 ```
 > SRR576933_fastqc.html  SRR576933_fastqc.zip

-7. Open the HTML file SRR576933_fastqc.html in Firefox.
+7. Download the HTML file SRR576933_fastqc.html on your local machine (either with ssh or the program you used to upload your data on the server).
+On your machine, open this file in Firefox.

+4. Launch the FASTQC program on the control file (SRR576938.fastq)

 **Analyze the result of the FASTQC program:
 How many reads are present in the file ?